2i2c-org/infrastructure/docs/topic/features.md

 users to store objects temporarily for their own use, although there is nothing preventing other users from accessing these objects!

-## 'Persistent' Buckets on object storage
+## 'Persistent' buckets on object storage

 This is exactly the same as scratch bucket storage, but *without* a rule deleting contents after a set number of days.
 This is helpful for storing intermediate computational